 For some, direct ownership of bullion is very important.
 This is because it removes the potential for ‘counterparty risk’.
 Counterparty risk is defined as the likelihood that any third-party involved might default on its contractual obligation.

 Another thing to consider is storage.
 To prevent loss or theft, a suitably secure home safe is usually a minimum requirement.
 Alternatively, investors in physical bullion could consider a bank safety deposit box or a professional depository service.

 Shares in one or more gold mining companies may offer some exposure to the gold price.
 With an online share trading platform, not only is it a quick and easy trade to execute, but this method removes the personal requirement for physical storage.
 Theoretically, at least, as the price of gold rises, so does the value of a gold producer’s shares and potential dividends.

 But not all gold mining companies are equal.
 To stand the best chance of generating a return on investment, it’s essential to complete due diligence to fully understand the business.
 The size and stability of the company, the quality of its management, its ESG strategy, even political considerations are among a plethora of factors that may affect the company’s future profitability.

-Exchange traded funds (ETPs) have become incredibly popular in recent years.
+Exchange traded products (ETPs) have become incredibly popular in recent years.
 ETPs seek to track the price of a benchmark index – in this case, gold.
 Providing another option for investors who do not wish to store the metal themselves, they’re also easy and convenient to trade via a share trading platform.

 As with shares, it’s incumbent on the purchaser to thoroughly research products on offer.
 Key questions to consider include: Who is the product issuer?
 Who are the counterparties?
 Who holds legal title to the gold backing the product?
 Can investments be redeemed for physical gold, and if so, how?